YINI-lang/yini-parser-typescript/README.md

 const config = YINI.parseFile('./config.yini')
 ```

-YINI: YINI is a settings/configuration format designed for structure and human-readability, inspired by INI and JSON.

 ➡️ See full [documentation or YINI format specification](https://github.com/YINI-lang/YINI-spec)

 ⭐ **Enjoying YINI?** If you think this project is interesting, [consider giving it a star on GitHub](https://github.com/YINI-lang/yini-parser-typescript) — it's greatly appreciated.